royasutton/openscad-amu/docs/README.md

       coords="330,84,440,139"/>
 </map>

+Any design with multiple components will significantly benefit when using [openscad-amu].
+The *targets* in the above diagram represent design component parts or part variations.
+Compiling design targets one-by-one is times consuming and error prone and discourages design optimization and/or exploration.

+For larger design projects, [openscad-amu] frees designers from mundane dependency and part coherency tracking.
+Moreover, it greatly reduces total project rendering time on multi-processor systems via parallel invocations of the single-threaded [OpenSCAD] compiler.
+Once compilation flows are described, using a simple scripting scheme, each design target is kept current from source as needed via invocations of *make*.

 Getting Started
 ---------------

-[openscad-amu] incorporated two distinct but complementary features that may be used together or independently: (1) design automation and (2) design documentation.
-In either case, a design source file is annotated with structured comments.

-If you are already familiar with [Doxygen], adding basic documentation to your [OpenSCAD] designs using [openscad-amu] is effortless.
+If you are already familiar with [Doxygen], adding basic documentation to your [OpenSCAD] designs using [openscad-amu] is straight forward.
 Simply markup each of your design files with the [special commands], name each file in the [Project Makefile], and type __make__ to generate your documentation.

-You can start from a ready-made template created by the [bootstrap], then customize as needed.
+You can also start from a template created by the [bootstrap], then customize as needed.

 ### Setup ###